Lightning detector: Professional-quality portable lightning detectors

-However, since RF signals and light pulses rarely occur simultaneously except when produced by lightning, RF sensors and light pulse sensors can usefully be connected in a “coincidence circuit” which requires both kinds of signals simultaneously in order to produce an output.
+However, since RF signals and light pulses rarely occur simultaneously except when produced by lightning, RF sensors and light pulse sensors can usefully be connected in a "coincidence circuit" which requires both kinds of signals simultaneously in order to produce an output.
 If such a system is pointed toward a cloud and lightning occurs in that cloud, both signals will be received; the coincidence circuit will produce an output; and the user can be sure the cause was lightning.

 When a lightning discharge occurs within a cloud at night, the entire cloud appears to illuminate.
 In daylight these intracloud flashes are rarely visible to the human eye; nevertheless, optical sensors can detect them.
-Looking through the window of the space shuttle in early missions, astronauts used optical sensors to detect lightning in bright sunlit clouds far below.
-This application led to development of the dual signal portable lightning detector which utilizes light flashes as well as the “sferics” signals detected by previous devices.
+In early missions, astronauts used optical sensors to detect lightning in bright, sunlit clouds far below.
+This application led to the development of the dual signal portable lightning detector which utilizes light flashes as well as the "sferics" signals detected by previous devices.